Guigui14460/project-automation/README.md

 You must not use simple or double quotation marks **Warning !** If you have enabled dual authentication, you are required to use an access token.
 Here is the [official Github documentation](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 After, you can only specify the `GITHUB_OAUTH_ACCESS_TOKEN`.

-If you want to produce your own version to distribute this CLI, or you use a compiled version, you need to place the `.env` file at the same place from your executable file.

 ## General usage